Meet the Governors

 I have been a teacher of Drama and Performing Arts for 11 years and part of the middle leadership team at Carr Hill since September 2014.
 This year I am completing the National Qualification for Senior Leadership and hope to make the move into school leadership as an Assistant Headteacher soon.
 I am looking forward to serving on the board of governors and gaining a greater insight into strategic management and accountability at whole school level and I aim to represent the views and interests of staff at Carr Hill to the best of my ability, for the good of our students.

-The Board of Governors consists of 15 members who are divided into 2 main sub committees – Pupils Curriculum and Standards Committee and the Resources Committee.
+The Board of Governors consists of 15 members who are divided into 3 main sub committees – School Improvement, Pupils Curriculum and Standards and the Resources Committees.
 The Full Governors and each of these committees meets once per term.
-There are a number of smaller committees which meet as required for Appraisal & pay, Pupil Discipline, Grievance and Disciplinary matters.
+There are a number of smaller committees which meet as required for Appraisal & Pay, Pupil Discipline, Grievance and Disciplinary matters.